-With the aim of achieving a sustainable society through Lawson's business activities based on our group philosophy, we established the SDGs Committee effective March 1, 2019.
-Based on our belief that striving to fulfill our "Three Promises" will likewise ultimately promote SDGs, we are making Group-wide efforts led by our SDGs Committee to conduct individual initiatives that solve social issues through our business activities.
+With the aim of achieving a sustainable society through Lawson's business activities based on our group philosophy, we have established the SDGs Committee, which has been leading Group-wide efforts to conduct individual initiatives that solve social issues through our business activities.
+In addition, in order to actively promote the initiatives for SDGs with growing importance, on March 1, 2021, the position of chief sustainability officer (CSO) was established and assumed by the President and CEO, Representative Director.
+We intend to further strengthen our initiatives under the new structure.

 Specifically, we identified issues having significant impacts on the environment, society and economy across our business activities including our value chains, selected specific issues that significantly impact society and the Lawson Group, and identified the social issues that should be prioritized.
-We then linked Lawson's initiatives to the identified social issues, and determined our six material issues (materiality).
+We then linked Lawson's initiatives to the identified social issues, determined our "6 Material Issues", and have been implementing measures.